Kahlan-walcott/GVSU-CIS350-lokds/README.md

     3. If you have an older version you have to upgrade it.
 You can type $\textsf{\color{#DC143C}sudo}$ **system** $\textsf{\color{#DC143C}upgrade python3}$.
 Since you upgraded Python you are also going to upgrade pip.
 You can type $\textsf{\color{#DC143C}sudo}$ **system** $\textsf{\color{#DC143C}upgrade python3-pip}$.
 #### Check your PIP version: (allows you to install python packages)
 2. Run the command $\textsf{\color{#DC143C}pip3 --version}$
-   1. If you have it then you can move on the the next step.
+   1. If you have it then you can move on to the next step.
    2. If you don't have it type in $\textsf{\color{#DC143C}sudo}$ **system** $\textsf{\color{#DC143C}install python3-pip}$.
 #### Install Pygame: (this is what we are using to run our game)
 3. Now type in $\textsf{\color{#DC143C}python3}$ (with no commands behind it) and then type $\textsf{\color{#DC143C}import pygame}$.
-    1. If the message 'Hello form the ...' then you are good and can run our game.
+    1. If the message 'Hello from the ...' then you are good and can run our game.
 You can move on to running it.
 	2. If the message dosen't show up then you need to install it.
 To do that first type  $\textsf{\color{#DC143C}exit()}$ to stop python.
 Then type $\textsf{\color{#DC143C}pip3 install pygame-ce}$ to install Pygame.
     3. Once it is downloaded type $\textsf{\color{#DC143C}python3}$ to start the python interpreter.
 Then type $\textsf{\color{#DC143C}import pygame}$ if it shows "Hello from the pygame ..." then you can run our game.
 ### Running it